annapods/podfic_poster2/doc/DOC_DB.md

 # Database documentation

-## Data model
+## Spreadsheet data model

 The data model is separate from the data itself.
-In the python program, it is represented by a DataModel object.
+In the python program, it is represented by a DataModel object (see later).
 This object is initiated from a .ods spreadsheet.
 The spreadsheet cannot be initiated from an existing database by the DataHandler yet, that's #TODO.
 The spreadsheet contains two tabs, `data_table` and `data_field`.